fomenko-oi/slim-tempmail/readme.md

-The project is a lightweight copy of temp-mail.org.
+The project is a lightweight copy of temp-mail.org for receiving emails on temporary account.
+Using *Slim framework and Websockets*.

 Run project using Docker: